olavurellefsen/nces2020/public/descriptions/historical.md

-# Nordic historical data
+# <span style="color:#454547">Nordic Energy Statistics Database </span>

 The Nordic Energy Statistics Database aims to harmonise energy related data across all five Nordic countries for easy use as a reference for research as well as for the public to explore.
 Previously there was no common aggregation of Nordic energy statistics and model input.
 All Nordic countries would need to rely on assumptions about their neighbouring Nordic countries’ energy systems.
-From these data variables progress indicators have been calculated:
+From these data, progress indicators have been developed for:
 - Share of RE in electricity consumption
 - CO<sub>2</sub> emissions (Mt CO<sub>2</sub>) from power and district heating
 - Share of bioenergy from gross RE consumption